bendechrai/obs-scripts/README.md

 # OBS Scripts

-A collection of scripst that I use for [OBS Studio](https://obsproject.com/) (Open Broadcaster Software).
+A collection of scripts that I use for [OBS Studio](https://obsproject.com/) (Open Broadcaster Software).
 These perform various operations in OBS via an obs-websockets connection.

 ## Installation